All Shorts Guides

 Descriptions are best tested together with packaging: title, first seconds, on‑screen text.
 But growth usually comes not from a “perfect description”, but from iteration volume: you make two hook versions, compare retention, and keep the best.
 When a draft assembles quickly (voiceover, subtitles, music, background), you test hypotheses more often and find a format that holds viewers.

 To test description faster, keep the topic the same and change only structure: 1–2 lines of value + one CTA.
-In the AdShorts AI Telegram bot you get a video together with a draft description and hashtags — making it easier to run a series of tests.
+In AdShorts AI Studio you get a video together with a draft description and hashtags — making it easier to run a series of tests.

 Create Video for Free